Energy-weighted sum rule for nuclear density functional theory: Thouless theorem for energy-weighted sum rule

-The energy-weighted sum rule of the isovector operator for nuclear EDF can be derived by generating the fluctuation using the isovector operator in Eq.~(\ref{eq:iv}).
-Let us consider a corresponding transformation with the isovector operator
+The energy-weighted sum rule of the isovector operator for the nuclear EDF can be derived by generating the fluctuation using the isovector operator given in Eq.~(\ref{eq:iv}).
+Consider a corresponding transformation with the isovector operator

-Because this transformation is not a local gauge transformation, even the local gauge invariant EDF is not invariant under this transformation.
+Because this is not a local gauge transformation, even the local gauge invariant EDF is not invariant under this transformation.